wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 > the Arduino IDE, as it is optional.

-If you have multiple themes, zip each one up without including a directory creation (when it is unzipped it will not create a new directory to hold the newly-unzipped .ZIP archive; instead, it unzips in whatever is the current directory - at least, under Linux, that's true).
+If you have multiple themes, zip each one up without including creation of a directory (when it is unzipped it will not create a new directory to hold the newly-unzipped .ZIP archive; instead, it unzips in whatever is the current directory - at least, under Linux, that's true).